kumarmanoj0000/user_management_service/README.md

 # user_management_service
+JAVA module to create users and define their access.

-allow admin to onboard users and define their access.
+User Management Service provides admin freedom to onboard users, map to a role and define their access level.
+This project is self interest to brush up active coding.